 I couldn’t resist a copy of this book for you – you’re still my little girl and these are the kind of stories a loving father would want to share with his girls.
 I know it’s premature, but even as an adult I enjoy stories like these.
 The maxims extolled in this collection are as those followed by your grandparents in the family my siblings and I were blessed to be in.
 I admire the compiler of these tales, and would hope that you and Dan (God bless him) would want to use them should our Almighty Father bless you with little ones.
 You have a very special place in my heart and I will always think of you as my baby.
 I love you and am proud of you and wish God’s blessings for you, always!!

-My father wrote on everything.
-He’d leave love notes for my mother on the bathroom mirror; scribble “Yes!” and “A-hah!” inside his faded paperback Bible.
-Later in his life, I even caught him correcting grammar and spelling mistakes in books he checked out from the library.
+Later in his life, I started to catch him correcting grammar and spelling mistakes in books he checked out from the library.

 “You’re a librarian, Dad!!!”
 I’d holler.